bspan07/puccinia_hordei_pangenome/README.md

 `figure5_stackedbar.R` : creates a stacked bar chart that shows the size of each type of repeat (Mbp) in each genome.

 # Figure 6
-`figure6_pangenome_saturation.R` : plots a pangenome saturation curve alongside cumulative "core" and "unique" orthogroups with increasing number of muclear haplotypes.
+`figure6_pangenome_saturation.R` : plots a pangenome saturation curve alongside cumulative "core" and "unique" orthogroups with increasing number of nuclear haplotypes.

 `figure6_orthogroups.R` : plots a histogram of orthogroups shared between different numbers of nuclear haplotypes.